'The clubs cannot leave' - Real Madrid president insists Super League will return

 “The partnership still exists as do the members who comprise the Super League.
 What we have done is taken a few weeks to reflect in light of the fury of certain people who don’t want to lose their privileges and have manipulated the project.”

-Devised in secret among club bosses and financiers, the project has effectively imploded, however, after a ferocious backlash from fans, pundits and politicians. read more
+Devised in secret among club bosses and financiers, theproject has effectively imploded, however, after a ferocious backlash from fans, pundits and politicians.

 Perez reiterated the need for the new competition to boost clubs struggling to cope with losses from the COVID-19 pandemic, adding that the 12 Super League clubs had lost a combined 650 million euros last year and stood to lose up to 2.5 billion euros this year.